 As many extensions your browser tends to run simultaneously, lesser will be the power left for Chrome to harness and give you performance.

-Let’s make this simple:
+Let’s make this simple

-If Chrome has one extension running (all the enabled extensions run as long as you have your browser opened), it runs as a particular task which consumes resources from your PC (the memory and power) from Chrome.
+If Chrome has one extension running (all the enabled extensions run as long as you have your browser opened), it runs as a particular task that consumes resources from your PC (the memory and power) from Chrome.

-That is it shares its part from the resources allocated to Chrome.
-Hence, Chrome will have to share the resources which will then result in degradation of performance.
+That is, it shares its part from the resources allocated to Chrome.
+Hence, Chrome will have to share the resources, which will then result in degradation of performance.